Are There Any Water Taxis in Fiji?

 Water taxis in Fiji run on demand.
 In other words, they don’t run on a schedule.
 For this reason, water taxis must be booked in advance.

-Bookings can be made directly through the company websites, over the phone or via email, as well as through travel agents and booking websites like Viator and Tripadvisor.
+Bookings can be made directly through the company websites, over the phone, via email, and through travel agents.
+Mamanuca Express and SeaFiji also have a booking desk at the passenger terminal at Port Denarau Marina.

 As both Mamanuca Express and SeaFiji operate 24/7, bookings can be made for these water taxi services for any time.